atomist-skills/yamllint-skill/README.md

    To restrict the organizations or specific repositories on which the skill will run, you can explicitly choose organization(s) and repositories.

-# How to lint your Yaml files
+# How to lint your YAML files

 1. **Set up the skill by providing an yamllint configuration**